Workers & Peasants: A Preview

 Tanks

-Since we gave the Red Army masses of additional infantry, it seemed like they needed additional tanks as well, to allow hordes of them to roll across the battlefield. it also gave us the chance to add the little letters that indicate which tanks have leaders, a feature we added with Road to Berlin.
+Since we gave the Red Army masses of additional infantry, it seemed like they needed additional tanks as well, to allow hordes of them to roll across the battlefield. it also gave us the chance to add the little letters that indicate which tanks have leaders, a feature we added after Eastern Front was published.
 So there's an extra set of Soviet tanks, and since the numbers worked out exactly right, extra Romanians as well (with their little letters).

 All told, it's a pretty pleasing package: 165 game pieces, 25 brand-new scenarios, and multiple background articles plus those unit-organization diagrams that so many of our customers love.